DeepLcom/deepl-node/README.md

 -   `glossary`: specifies a glossary to use with translation, either as a string containing the glossary ID, or a `MultilingualGlossaryInfo`/`GlossaryInfo` as returned by `getMultilingualGlossary()`/`getGlossary()`.
+-   `styleRule`: specifies a style rule to use with translation, either as a string containing the style rule ID, or a `StyleRuleInfo` as returned by `getAllStyleRules()`.
 -   `context`: specifies additional context to influence translations, that is not translated itself.
 Characters in the `context` parameter are not counted toward billing.
     See the [API documentation][api-docs-context-param] for more information and